tri-llionaire/countriesoftheworld/README.md

 # countriesoftheworld
 Learn the countries and capitals of the world!

-Built by Tristan Price.
+Built by Tristan Price with Gabriel Swan (@Akuhcap).
 Copyright 2019.

 Version 1.5.0, Python 2.7.15.

+Apache license.